 In short, there are lots of valid, safe ways to protect your family without a flu shot.
 These natural methods do not have serious side effects (for most people) and are effective, as shown by the studies I linked to.

-We personally have a blend of elderberry and other herbs that we do multiple times a day at the first sign of illness, plus we do cod liver oil and probiotics daily.
-This has helped to ward off illness for us so far this winter — a couple of people have gotten a minor cold, but most of the family hasn’t gotten anything.
+We personally have a blend of elderberry and other herbs that we do multiple times a day at the first sign of illness.
+We also do cod liver oil and probiotics daily.
+This has helped to ward off illness for us so far this winter.
+A couple of people have gotten a minor cold, but most of the family hasn’t gotten anything.
 (Which, considering we just left a mold-filled house less than two months ago and our immune systems are down, and some of us were dealing with chronic respiratory illness, is pretty amazing.)
 The recipe for our elderberry blend is coming up later!

 Baby Steps to Healthier Living